Zelda in Peaky Blinders: who she is and why she matters now

 Kaulo’s appearance in the film expands that dimension even further.

-As Zelda’s sister, Kaulo knows Tommy’s past directly.
+As Zelda’s sister, Kaulo has direct knowledge of Tommy’s past.
 She also knows Duke’s story from before he ever entered the Shelby world.
-Her role in the narrative is not merely familial but also symbolic.
-The character appears closely linked to the spiritual dimension of Romani tradition, something the series has frequently referenced but rarely explored in full.
+Her position within the narrative is not only familial, but also symbolic.
+The character is tied to the spiritual dimension of Romani tradition that the series frequently invokes, but rarely fully develops.

 From its earliest seasons, Peaky Blinders suggests that Tommy Shelby lives divided between two worlds.
 On one side lies the modern, industrial universe of Birmingham, where money, politics, and violence structure power.
 On the other hand lies the Romani heritage, which appears through rituals, omens, and stories of curses passed down through generations.